The Role of a Software Engineer – The Agile Model

 - Definition of Done

-In this Agile method, you have sprints and they work as key micro-projects.
+In this Agile method, you have sprints, and they work as key micro-projects.
 There can be as many sprints as needed for the project manager to set the correct deadlines and workloads for the development teams.
-The key pieces of sprints are:
+Following this, the key pieces of sprints are:

 - Stand up meeting